The importance of few-nucleon forces in chiral effective field theory: Computational evidence

-To say something about LO predictions of larger-$A$ nuclear systems we calculated the EoS of SNM based on the NN+NNN interactions devised in this work.
-The predictions are shown in Fig.~\ref{fig:EOS} for NN-only and NN+NNN forces.
+The same argument implies a growing importance of NNNN interactions.
+For further insight, we have calculated the EoS of SNM based on the NN-only and NN+NNN interactions devised in this work.
+The predictions are shown in Fig.~\ref{fig:EOS}.
 In most cases there is a rather strong cutoff dependence, qualitatively similar to the LO results in Ref.~\cite{Machleidt:2009bh}, and we detect no clear indication of saturation from our NN-only calculations, except with the SEP40 interaction at $\Lambda=550$ MeV (albeit far from the empirical region).
-Including NNN ($c_{D,E}$) forces improves the convergence of the EoS results with $\Lambda$, however, it does not improve agreement with empirical EoS value, at least for $\Lambda\leq 550$ MeV.
-Moreover, even if one adds a generous $2-3$ MeV uncertainty, the NN+NNN results for the EoS will still be rather far from the empirical saturation point.
-We have verified that inclusion of (repulsive) pion-range NNN forces does not offer any improvement either.
-Calculations with very high-order NN-only~\cite{Hu:2016nkw} or NN+NNN~\cite{sam} interactions in WPC also struggle to reproduce empirical saturation properties.
-Unless there are substantial changes at cutoff values currently accessible only in more approximate calculations~\cite{Machleidt:2009bh}, NNNN forces are likely to be needed at LO for describing large-$A$ nuclei.
+Including NNN ($c_{D,E}$) interactions improves the convergence of the EoS results with $\Lambda$, however, it does not improve agreement with empirical EoS value, at least for $\Lambda\leq 550$ MeV.
+Moreover, even if one adds a generous $2-3$ MeV uncertainty, the NN+NNN results for the EoS will still be rather far ($>5$ MeV) from the empirical saturation point.
+We have verified that inclusion of (repulsive) pion-range NNN interactions does not offer any improvement either.
+Calculations with very high-order NN-only~\cite{Hu:2016nkw} or NN+NNN~\cite{Hebeler:2010xb,cc_eos,Drischler:2017wtt,Sammarruca:2019ncy,sam} interactions in WPC also struggle to reproduce empirical saturation properties.
+Unless there are substantial changes at cutoff values currently accessible only in more approximate calculations~\cite{Machleidt:2009bh}, NNNN interactions are likely to be needed at LO for describing large-$A$ nuclei, as expected from our combinatorial argument.